poffdeluxe/www/portfolio/README.md

 [More Info](https://github.com/poffdeluxe/www/blob/master/portfolio/state-fin-ingest.md)

 ## Key Dance
 User-friendly interface to make use of [Shamir's Secret Sharing](https://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing) algorithm for encoding and distributing secrets.
+Secrets can be reconstructed using a webcam!
 Written in Javascript using React.

 [More Info](https://github.com/poffdeluxe/www/blob/master/portfolio/key-dance.md)